dorinemerlat/CSTB_command_line_basics/02_git.md

 4. You will be prompted to sign in to your GitHub account and authorize the connection.
 5. Once connected, you can push and pull changes directly from VSCode.

-**Exercise**: Connect your GitHub account to your local machine (in you case: your server account) using the method of your choice.
+**Exercise**: Connect your GitHub account to your local machine (in your case: your server account) using the method of your choice.

 ## Cloning a Repository